celeneisip/atm-proj/README.md

 ## Getting Started

 ### Installing
-* Make sure you have Go installed (download).
+* Make sure you have Go installed [download](https://go.dev/dl/).
 Version 1.14 or higher is required.

 * Clone this repo